AndreasChristensen89/resto-booking-system/README.md

     - Seeks to only add one table to preserve tables
 7. Once tables are assigned Admin is still free to change tables in admin settings.

+TESTING
+Currently I have no other solution when testing than to comment out the current database, and then uncommenting the sqlite2 database in settings.py

 Current bugs to fix:
 - It's possible to create reservations with identical content.
 However, this makes it impossible to open the details.
 Console displays: MultipleObjectsReturned at /reservations/lollol/